 CONSIDER TITLES.
-While the digital guide and Storm King website can provide additional information about each artwork, many works have nearby placards listing the artist and title.
+The digital guide and Storm King website can provide additional information about each artwork, and many works have nearby placards listing the artist and title.
 You might add an additional layer to group conversations by considering how a title might relate to an artwork.

 TUNE INTO THE AUDIO GUIDE.
 Accessible on Storm King's digital guide on the free Bloomberg Connects App.
 Make the most of your visit with audio and video commentary by artists and Storm King staff.
 Artwork lookup numbers can be found on the map and on the label next to each artwork.
+Download the Bloomberg Connects App via the QR code below.